 What Prescription Is Legally Blind?

-Whether or not you are legally blind can affect a huge range of things, from your ability to obtain a driver’s licence or disability benefits.
-Because of this, it is important to understand whether your eye prescription is considered legally blind.
+Whether or not your prescription is considered to be legally blind can affect a vast range of things: from your ability to obtain a driver’s license to tax exemptions and insurance or disability benefits.
+Because of the enormous impact this can have on your life, it is crucial to understand what it means.

 Complete blindness differs from one individual to another: some can see light, while others can have visual acuity in some parts of their field of vision.
 Visual acuity refers to the clarity of vision and how clearly an individual can see.